-CACFP.
-Child and Adult Care Food Program.
+Child and Adult Care Food Program (CACFP).
 CACFP partially reimburses the program for nutritious meals served to children in attendance in the program.
 Also see USDA definition.

-CAP.
-Community Action Program.
-An organization either public or private which is funded by the Community Services Block Grant to administer and coordinate on a community wide basis, a variety of anti-poverty programs which often includes Head Start.
+Community Action Program (CAP).
+An organization funded by the Community Services Block Grant (CSBG) to administer and coordinate on a community wide basis, a variety of anti-poverty programs which often includes Head Start.

-CDA.
-Child Development Associate.
+Child Development Associate (CDA).
 An early childhood educator who has demonstrated skills in working with young children and their families by successfully completing a formal credentialing process.

-Comprehensive Early Childhood Development Program.
+Comprehensive Services.
 This term is often associated with a Head Start program as it provides a wide variety of services to children beyond the educational component of preschool.
 In a Head Start program this includes health services, social services, nutritional services, services to children with disabilities as well as educational services and a strong emphasis on parent involvement.

 Deficiency.
 A systemic or substantial material failure of an agency in an area of performance.